Skip to content

 Students are assessed on both coursework and their teaching practice.
 The focus of assessments is determined by the student's own practice and subject specialism.

 This is a work-based course that will promote putting learning theories and strategies into your own practice.
 You will have a part time or full-time teaching role, with a minimum of 75 teaching hours each year of the two-year programme.
-You will attend university one evening a week.
+You will be required to attend university one evening a week.

 Students are assessed on both coursework and their teaching practice.
 The focus of assessments is determined by the student's own practice and subject specialism.